sodogan/build_website_node_express/README.md

 ### Steps to follow:

+Create the initial project details by

-> npm init
+- > npm init
-> install express
+- install express
   > npm install express

 Install babel for ES6 support and syntax